Energy grants - the ultimate guide

 You should also be careful if you switch supplier.
 If you apply for the Warm Home Discount then switch before you get the payment, you’ll have to apply again with your new supplier before the deadline - and they might also have different eligibility criteria.

-2 2.
-ECO scheme for free boiler replacement and insulation
+ECO scheme for free or subsidised boiler replacement and insulation

-The Energy Companies’ Obligation, (also known as the ECO scheme) has been running since 2013 and although many call it a government boiler scheme, that’s not strictly true - it’s actually run by the energy suppliers themselves.
-The government made it compulsory for the UK’s 11 largest energy companies to provide help with heating to the British households that need it most.
+The Energy Companies’ Obligation (also known as the ECO scheme) has been running since 2013 and although many call it a government boiler scheme, that’s not strictly true - it’s actually run by energy suppliers themselves.
+The government made it compulsory for the UK’s largest energy companies to provide help with heating for the households that need it most.

 Each supplier has its own eligibility criteria, but you might qualify for a free boiler grant if you live in social or private housing and claim one of following benefits: